SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 They[ScrumTeam:ScrumMaster] do this by helping everyone understand Scrum theory and practice, both within the Scrum Team[ScrumTeam] and the organization[#Organization].

 The Scrum Master[ScrumTeam:ScrumMaster] is accountable[ScrumTeam:ScrumMaster:Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
-They[ScrumTeam:ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars:Adaption] its practices, within the Scrum framework[#ScrumFramework].
+They[ScrumTeam:ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars:Adaption] its practices, within the Scrum framework[#Framework].

 Scrum Masters[ScrumTeam:ScrumMaster] are true leaders who serve the Scrum Team[ScrumTeam] and the larger organization[#Organization].